 ACKNOWLEDGEMENT

-The author would like to thank all those (especially Brascamp, M., Funnemark, E., Harris, S., Keller, A.Z., Painter, D.) who participated in the ESReDA "Accident Analysis" working group since 1993 and ESReDA for funding.
+The author would like to thank all those (especially M. Brascamp, E. Funnemark, S. Harris, A.Z.
+Keller, D. Painter, A. Hodin) who have been participating in the ESReDA "Accident Analysis" working group since 1993 and ESReDA for funding.